 The unlawful possession, use, or distribution of drugs and alcohol on College property is not allowed.
 Health risks associated with the use of illicit drugs and the abuse of alcohol range from temporary disorientation to permanent organ damage or death.
-Information concerning treatment programs is available from Student Services.
+Information concerning treatment programs is available from the Office of Student Services.